aronsoyol/gb-t26233-2010-en/README.md

-# The basic requirement of  Mongolian script editor applicaion
+# The basic requirement of  Mongolian script editor application

 ## Range